Additi Gupta & Kabir Chopra’s Wedding: Meet The Bride Squad! (PICS)

 -

 Qubool Hai actress Additi Gupta got married to Kabir Chopra on Wednesday (December 12) in Mumbai.
-It has to be recalled that a few days ago Additi had mehendi cum bachelorette party.
+It has to be recalled that a few days ago Additi had a mehendi cum bachelorette party.
 Additi's girl gang took up the role of 'Team Bride' and together they were seen letting their hair down.
 A day before tying the knot, the couple threw a cocktail party, which was attended by Additi's friends from the industry.
 Ekta Kapoor also made a special appearance at the party.

 Additi's wedding was attended by almost all friends who graced her bachelorette and cocktail parties!